 - The referee will handle the ball on all out-of-bounds and stoppage of play. - The ball is dead after a foul or violation is called, a goal is scored, or any other time the referee blows his/her whistle. - Teams change possession of the ball after a goal has been scored.
 However, if a player is fouled in the act of shooting and scores the goal, the goal is credited, and the offended team retains possession of the ball. - Start of play: - After a goal has been scored, the game shall be restarted by a kick-off, to be taken by a player of the team against which the goal was scored. - After the first half of play, the teams shall change halves, and the kick-off shall be taken by a player of the team opposing that which started the game. - For any stoppage not mentioned elsewhere in these rules, the referee shall restart the game by dropping the ball at the place where it was played when stopped unless play was stopped in the penalty area.
-In this case, the ball shall be dropped on the penalty-area line at the point nearest to where the ball was when play was stopped. - The ball shall be in play as soon as it touches the ground. - A goal may be scored directly from the kick-off. - The ball is OUT of play when: - The whole of the ball has crossed the goal line, or touch-line, whether on the ground or in the air - The play has been stopped by the referee. - The ball is IN play at all other times, including when it rebounds into play from a goal post, a cross-bar, a corner flag post, or a referee and remains on the playing field. - A goal is scored when the whole of the ball has crossed over the goal line, between the goalposts and under the cross-bar, provided it has not been thrown, carried or intentionally propelled by hand or arm by a player of the attacking team except by a goalkeeper from within his/her own penalty area. - Free Kicks: - For any infringement of the rules when the ball is in play, the referee may award a freekick to the non-offending team.
-The free-kick shall be taken from the place where the infringement occurred unless the free-kick is awarded to the attacking team within its opponents' penalty area.
-In this case, the penalty kick shall be taken from the penalty mark.
+In this case, the ball shall be dropped on the penaltyarea line at the point nearest to where the ball was when play was stopped. - o The ball shall be in play as soon as it touches the ground. - o A goal may be scored directly from the kick-off. - The ball is OUT of play when: - The whole of the ball has crossed the goal line, or touch-line, whether on the ground or in the air - The play has been stopped by the referee. - The ball is IN play at all other times, including when it rebounds into play from a goal post, a cross-bar, a corner flag post, or a referee and remains on the playing field.

+A goal is scored when the whole of the ball has crossed over the goal line, between the goal-posts and under the cross-bar, provided it has not been thrown, carried or intentionally propelled by hand or arm by a player of the attacking team except by a goalkeeper from within his/her own penalty area.